 1: EDITORIAL MISTAKES

-- Gabriel Fauré was very upset by the amount of errors in the published version of some of his works.
+- Gabriel Fauré was very upset by the large number of editorial errors in the published version of some of his works.
 His publishers promised to correct them in the next printing but Fauré died in the meantime.
 The publishers used this as an opportunity to avoid the expense of correcting the new editions, so the errors have stayed ……..

 - In a famous work by Bartok the published metronome marking was wrong by 20 beats per minute – so everybody played the piece at a crazy tempo until Georg Solti consulted the original manuscript and discovered the error ………